asaalam/portfolio/code_samples/design_patterns/singleton.md

 Used Java to create a helper class that holds some Key-Value pairs for clients to refer.

+Only one instance of this object is to be created.

+The above constraint is achieved by making the constructor of this class private and providing a public method to get the instance of this class.

 ## EXAMPLE CODE

 ```java